 - A violation of State or Federal law;

-- In instances where the Employee is not satisfied with the supervisor or manager's response, or is uncomfortable for any reason addressing such concerns to their supervisor or the supervisor’s manager, the Employee may alternatively contact the Human Resources department, General Counsel’s office or a member of senior management.
+- In instances where the supervisor or manager's response is not satisfactory or where addressing such concerns to a supervisor or the supervisor’s manager is uncomfortable for any reason, the Human Resources department, General Counsel’s office or a member of senior management may alternatively be contacted.

 - Contact any of the members of the Board’s Audit Committee.
 Again, anonymous telephone communications will be accepted.

-Matters involving members of the board of directors or executive officers.
+Matters involving members of the Board or executive officers

-Chief Financial Officer and the General Counsel: Matters involving other employees, agents or contractors.
+Chief Financial Officer and General Counsel:

 The above responsible parties may designate others to conduct or manage investigations on their behalf and recommend disciplinary action.
 In addition, the Chief Financial Officer and the General Counsel will periodically report Code violations and the corrective actions taken to the Board or its designated committee.
 The Board reserves the right to investigate violations and determine appropriate disciplinary action on its own or to designate others to do so in place of, or in addition to, the Chief Financial Officer and the General Counsel.